 Juvenile Defense Lawyer Polk County, MO

 The Combs Waterkotte Polk County, MO juvenile defense lawyer team has an abundance of experience in defending young clients.
 We can work with the court to get the best possible decision on your behalf, as well as provide things such as character statements and mitigating factors for the judge to consider.
-Give us a call today at (314) 900-HELP or contact us online.
+Give us a call right away at (314) 900-HELP or contact us online.

 Who is a Juvenile or an Adult Under Missouri Law?

-For purposes of the juvenile code, an adult is an individual 18 years of age or older while a child is anyone under 18.
-The age differs for various other circumstances under Missouri law, including:
+In accordance with the juvenile code, an adult is defined as an individual aged 18 years or older, whereas a child refers to anyone under the age of 18.
+The age differs for various other circumstances under Missouri law, such as:

 - For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.